 I admit, it’s a pretty sensational title, but there are indeed five things lurking within most any old house that could potentially spell disaster for you and your family.
-And knowing how to properly handle them is the key to staying safe.
+Knowing how to properly handle them is the key to staying safe.
 We’ll talk about those five things and how to best avoid them.
-So read on and take some notes to make sure you’re protected.
+So, read on and take some notes to make sure you’re protected.

 Danger #1 Lead Paint

 Lead paint was banned from residential use in the USA in 1978.
 Lead exposure is especially dangerous to children.
 But, if your house was built before then, there is a good chance your house has some lead paint hiding.
 In fact, the older the building, the more likely it is to have lead.
 According to HUD:

 90% of pre-1940 buildings have lead.

 80% of pre-1960 and,

 The most typical places you’ll find lead paint is on trim and moldings (doors, windows, baseboards, etc.).
 Lead poisoning usually occurs from sanding or scraping old paint which then releases airborn particles which are easily inhaled.
 For your own safety, if you’re doing any renovating, you’ll need to call an EPA certified contractor who is trained in the Renovation, Repair, and Painting Rule.

 Danger #2 Lead Plumbing